abhimanyupallavisudhir/pramaana/README.md

 fi
 ```

-For zsh, add to your ~/.zshrc:
+For zsh, add to your `~/.zshrc`:

 ```zsh
 fpath=(~/.zsh/completion $fpath)
 autoload -Uz compinit
 compinit
 ```

+This does add like half a second to zsh startup time though (bash seems fine).

 ## Development